daleosm/pihole-panel/README.md

 - Implemented validation for setup
 - Now works with admin console password

-Pi-hole realtime statistics and control panel using Python and GTK3
+PiHole-Panel is a realtime statistics and control panel for Pi-hole Ad blocker

 Install/Update:
 ```